rwilcox/my-learnings-docs/synthesis_technical_leadership.md

 This depends on how controlly you can get, and how "admiral Kirk" vs "Grand Moff Tarkin" you have to be

 ### see also

+## pro tips

+### pie in the sky goals are good, and also try to measure them

+"10x faster software development" is a great goal... but in what ways?
+Else people will just complain that the goal is never met, even if things are objectively better / faster ("why are we not a faster feature factory?"
+"Because that’a not what it means...."

 ## Principals
 - [BOOKQUOTE]: